drfurtado/ctbf/content/instructors/instructors.md

 3. Program Supervisor signs and sends the form back to student;
 4. Student sends form to [Faculty Lead](https://ctbf.netlify.app/author/ovande-furtado-jr-ph.d./) for approval;
 5. Faculty Lead receives the form, signs it, and sends the form along with the permission number to student to enroll;
-6. Student enrolls in KIN 494 and upload the signed form to the Canvas KIN 494 Course Page.
+6. Student enrolls in KIN 494 and upload the signed form to the Canvas KIN 494 course page by the deadline.

 > Form link: https://bit.ly/2YaBGQF